ShiyiWang25/capstone/README.md

 The data folder [doi_10](https://github.com/ShiyiWang25/capstone/tree/main/doi_10) stores the original data downloaded.
 The folder [data](https://github.com/ShiyiWang25/capstone/tree/main/data) stores the data organized and used in this project, including the SED_vs_Transcriptome-Profile data used in the R markdown file and the clonality_data used in the ipython notebook.

+## Questions to solve in this project:
+  1. What are the genes significantly correlated with SED of breast cancers? [(report_r.Rmd)](https://github.com/ShiyiWang25/capstone/blob/main/report_r.Rmd)
+  2. What is the subclonal architecture in each breast tumor? [(report_python.ipynb)](https://github.com/ShiyiWang25/capstone/blob/main/report_python.ipynb)
+  3. How are regions with different copy numbers distributed in each tumor?
+What are the chromosome characteristics (hypodiploid and hyperdiploid) in breast tumors? [(report_python.ipynb)](https://github.com/ShiyiWang25/capstone/blob/main/report_python.ipynb)

 ## Environment information:
 * R version 3.6.2 (2019-12-12)
 * Python 3.8.4